 Article I: NAME

-The representative body for the full-time faculty of the School of Medicine of Saint Louis University shall be called the Faculty Assembly of the School of Medicine (herein referred to as "the Faculty Assembly").
+The representative body for the faculty (as defined by the Faculty Manual) of the School of Medicine of Saint Louis University shall be called the Faculty Assembly of the School of Medicine (herein referred to as "the Faculty Assembly").

 Article II: PURPOSE

-The Faculty Assembly shall carry out its obligations through a determination of the 'sense of the full-time faculty' on issues regarding the academic policies of the School of Medicine and the communication thereof to the Executive Committee of the Faculty and the Dean of the School of Medicine, and to the Faculty Senate, the Provost, and the President of Saint Louis University, whenever appropriate.
+The Faculty Assembly shall carry out its obligations through a determination of the 'sense of the faculty' on issues regarding the policies of the School of Medicine and the communication thereof to the Dean and Executive Committee of the School of Medicine, and to the Faculty Senate, the Vice President of Academic Affairs, and the President of Saint Louis University, whenever appropriate.

 Article III: MEMBERSHIP

-All full‑time ranked faculty members in the School of Medicine shall be voting members of the Faculty Assembly.
+All faculty members in the School of Medicine shall be voting members of the Faculty Assembly.